wzljerry/wzljerry.github.io/README.md

 ### News

 - **[03/2023]**: Our paper, Incentive Mechanism Design for Joint Resource Allocation in Blockchain-based Federated Learning, was accepetd to IEEE Transactions on Parallel and Distributed Systems!
-- **[12/2022]**: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted by IEEE Internet of Things Journal.
+- **[12/2022]**: Our paper, Online Learning based Fast-Convergent and Energy-Efficient Device Selection in Federated Edge Learning, was accepted to IEEE Internet of Things Journal.

 ### Education